CakePHP Hosting: Compare Hosting

 Yes.
 For this reason, you can share, distribute, and make any changes necessary to CakePHP.
-It is licensed under the Massachusetts Institute of Technology (MIT) license.
+It is available under the Massachusetts Institute of Technology (MIT) license.

 Do all hosting companies provide the CakePHP framework?

 Many hosting companies offer packages built for CakePHP use.
-Those that do typically have one click setup, allowing you to get started without delay.
-As you continue to build your site, you may find that your current hosting package is not doing the job due to a lack of storage, database storage, or bandwidth.
-You can adjust your hosting accordingly.
+Those that do typically have one-click setup, allowing you to get started without delay.
+You should ask your hosting company.

-What are some of the best hosting companies for people who want to use CakePHP framework?
+What are the best hosting companies for CakePHP?

 What is the cost of development with CakePHP?

-Since the framework is open source, you don't have to pay any money to use CakePHP.
+Since the framework is open-source, you don't have to pay any money to use CakePHP.
 This keeps web development costs to a minimum, especially if you are doing the work yourself.
 All the settings you require to get started are included with the framework.
-While you may have to pay for hosting, this is your only cost.
-The only other things you need are time for development and the experience necessary to get started.
+While you may have to pay for hosting, this is your only direct cost.
+The only other thing you need is the time to learn and use CakePHP.

-What are the biggest benefits of using the CakePHP framework?
+What are the biggest benefits of using CakePHP?

-In addition to being open source, it is compatible with MVC, PHP4, and PHP5 architecture.
+In addition to being open-source, it is compatible with earlier versions of PHP and the MVC architecture.
 Also, it is able to manage both themes and content while also making it simple to customize templates and fields.
-Finally, it can be used to develop any type of website or application.

-With zero configuration, developers never have to specify the URL of the site or the location of the library.
-Thanks to auto-detect, developers never have to concern themselves with this.
+Thanks to auto-detect, developers don't have to specify the URL of the site or the location of the library.
 They only need to worry about the database connection settings.
-Once these are correct, everything else falls into place.
+Once these are correct, everything else takes care of itself.

 How big is the CakePHP community?

-It is hard to put an exact number on the community, but it is safe to assume there are tens of thousands of developers using the CakePHP framework to build websites and applications.
-For those who like what the framework has to offer, but don't want to do the work on their own, there is a robust developer community.
+It is hard to put an exact number on the size of the community, but it is safe to assume there are tens of thousands of developers using the CakePHP framework to build websites and applications.
+For those who like what the framework has to offer, but don't want to do the work on their own, there is a robust developer community to hire from.

 Can you install CakePHP on your own?

-If your server does not come preinstalled with CakePHP, you may have the option of installing it on your own.
+If your server does not come pre-installed with CakePHP, you may have the option of installing it on your own.
 Before doing so, check with your hosting company to ensure that your server has the capability of handling the framework.
-There are requirements for installing CakePHP.